 I was closer at least to know, how to use the stone so I got to rectify something I have done bad in order to acquire it, I was so into my reading that I didn’t notice I switched books, I was actually reading the book Leann had found with the faded H.

 A way of rectification is asking for forgiveness from the person we have provoked detriment to.
-That was easy, I just had to contact Leann and… but wait I already did that and nothing happened, on the contrary, it got worse.
+That was easy, I just had to contact Leann and . . . but wait I already did that and nothing happened, on the contrary, it got worse.
 Probably it had to be done by Leann herself, of course!

 I did remember Jeremy blamed her for not caring enough about him, when he needed her and as a matter of fact, she is been punishing herself for many, many years.

-But recalling the bad experience we both had with him and how he betrayed us, I don’t think Leann would be willing to offer him any kind of apology, besides all that happened to him was provoked by himself.

 The unnamed book revealed information about the pyramidal stone, I always wondered what was behind that faded H though.
 Something that caught my attention from the book was the fact that the stone doesn’t appear to anyone unless it’s the last resort, in Leann’s case seems that the stone is a must, but I will have to get back to that tricky house and find my way out on my own as I did before.

 I really had stuff I wanted to talk about with Leann but this meditation was bullshit, it isn’t a real conversation, it’s more like we are swapping places.
 I still need to figure out shit and it’s not comfortable at all.
 So far, our contact has been more of a riddle than an interchange of words so I decided I needed some reinforcement, not the best I could find but I might get some help.